venkataravuri/nexthink-assignment/README.md

 - Build materialized views, which can reduce query times by precomputing frequently accessed data.
 Materialized views are precomputed views that are stored as tables in ClickHouse.
 - Scale out Clickhouse clusters as advised by [Clickhouse Scale out Notes](https://clickhouse.com/docs/en/architecture/horizontal-scaling)

-When creating a materialized view, consider using a query that is frequently executed and has a high execution time.
+Create materialized views, when creating materialized views consider using a query that is frequently executed and has a high execution time.
 Additionally, consider using the appropriate aggregation functions to reduce the amount of data that needs to be computed.

+##### Cloud Cost Optimizations

+- :moneybag: Leverage Spot instances for analytics jobs with checkpoints.
+- :moneybag: Use compression where feasible.

 ### Performance Assurance